smayya337/smayya337.github.io/content/post/hello.md

 - hugo
 - blog
 ---
 Welcome to my blog!
-I'll admit I'm not used to writing about my life, so instead of a recollection of some distant memory I'll just make up a few questions and answer them.
+I\'ll admit I\'m not used to writing about my life, so instead of a recollection of some distant memory I\'ll just make up a few questions and answer them.

 ## Why did you make a blog?

-I'd been considering creating a blog for some time now.
+I\'d been considering creating a blog for some time now.
 It seemed like a good way of sharing my thoughts while gaining the catharsis that comes with expressing myself.
-However, I'm also a painfully reserved person, and my fear of opening up kept me from making this site earlier.
+However, I\'m also a painfully reserved person, and my fear of opening up kept me from making this site earlier.
 I suppose what really got me to do this was seeing some of my friends make [their own blogs](https://michellecdu.wixsite.com/musingswithmichelle).

 ## What are you going to post on here?

-I don't really know.
+I don\'t really know.
 Whatever I feel like posting, I guess.

 ## How did you make this site?